themeum/tutor-lms-elementor-addons/readme.txt

 = Automatic installation =

 The automatic installation is the easiest way to install any plugin in WordPress.
-You can perform an automatic installation of Tutor LMS Elementor Addons by logging in to your WordPress dashboard, navigating to the “Plugins” menu and click on the “Add New” button.
+You can perform an automated installation of Tutor LMS Elementor Addons by logging in to your WordPress dashboard, navigating to the “Plugins” menu, and click on the “Add New” button.

 This will open up a page showing all the available plugins in WordPress.
 In the search field, type Tutor LMS Elementor Addons.
-The search result will show you our Tutor LMS Elementor Addons plugin, you can then see the detailed info by clicking on “More Details” and to install just click on the “Install Now” button.
+The search result will show you our Tutor LMS Elementor Addons plugin.
+You can then see the detailed info by clicking on “More Details” and installing just click on the “Install Now” button.

 = Manual installation =